asmuth/brokerd/readme.md

 key containing the timestamp at which the event was received if it doesn't exist already (you can also use this to retroactively add events).

-To retrieve/subscribe, you send your query over the same connection.
+To retrieve/subscribe to events, you send your query over the same connection.
 Every query must be prefixed with an ASCII bang ("!") and end with a newline ("\n").
 The response consists of one or more newline-seperated json objects.
 Unless in keepalive-mode, Fyrehose will close the connection after a query has finished.
 You can only run one query at a time, but you can still publish events while